zendesk/ruby-kafka/README.md

 # `#deliver_messages` will return immediately.
 producer.deliver_messages

-# Make sure to call `#shutdown` on the producer in order to
+# Make sure to call `#shutdown` on the producer in order to avoid leaking
-# avoid leaking resources.
+# resources. `#shutdown` will wait for any pending messages to be delivered
+# before returning.
 producer.shutdown
 ```